k0d-dev/docker-compose/README.md

 # docker-compose
 Welcome on my Docker Compose templates repository.
 Here you can find examples of `docker-compose.yml` from diferent apps that you can selfhost on your local server.
-Collection is based on this what I found on internet.
+Collection is based on this what I found on internet durning testing those apps.

 # Installation
 All you have to do is rename file of your favourite app on `docker-compose.yml` or execute `docker-compose` command with `-f <filename.yml>`